yashvi-data-analyst/stranger-things-powerbi-dashboard/README.md

-📊 Vecna World – Stranger Things AI Dashboard
+🩸 Vecna World – Stranger Things AI Dashboard 🔮

+What if Stranger Things was not just a series… but a data story from the Upside Down? 👁️‍🗨️

-This project is a Power BI dashboard inspired by the Stranger Things universe, created as part of my learning journey in Data Analytics.
+This project is a Power BI dashboard inspired by the dark, intense world of Stranger Things, created during my Data Analytics learning journey.
-The goal of this project is to combine storytelling + data visualization to make analytics more engaging and beginner-friendly.

-🚀 Project Highlights

-Season-wise IMDb rating trends

-Average watch time analysis across seasons

-Fan-favourite characters visualization

-Villain dominance comparison (Vecna, Mind Flayer, Demogorgon)
+It blends storytelling 🎬 + analytics 📊 to show that learning data can be creative, visual, and fun.

-Dark-theme dashboard inspired by the Upside Down / Vecna World
+⚡ Inside the Upside Down (Project Highlights)

-📂 Files Included
+🧠 IMDb Rating Trends – Season-wise rating evolution
+⏱️ Average Watch Time – How engagement increased season by season ❤️ Fan Favourite Characters – Who ruled fans’ hearts
+👹 Villain Dominance – Vecna vs Mind Flayer vs Demogorgon 🌑 Dark Theme Dashboard – Inspired by Vecna World & Upside Down aesthetics

+🧩 Files from the Other Side

-Vecna_World_Stranger_Things_AI_Dashboard.pbix
+📁 Vecna_World_Stranger_Things_AI_Dashboard.pbix
-→ Power BI source file (interactive dashboard)
+→ Interactive Power BI dashboard

-Vecna_World_Stranger_Things_AI_Dashboard.pdf
+📄 Vecna_World_Stranger_Things_AI_Dashboard.pdf
-→ Dashboard export for quick viewing
+→ Dashboard export (quick view)

-Stranger_Things_Season5_AI_Predicted_Dataset.xlsx
+📊 Stranger_Things_Season5_AI_Predicted_Dataset.xlsx
-→ Dataset used for analysis (includes predicted insights)
+→ Dataset used for analysis (includes AI-based predictions)

-🛠 Tools & Skills Used
+🛠 Powers Used (Tools & Skills)

-Power BI
+🔴 Power BI

-Data Cleaning & Modeling
+🟠 Data Cleaning & Modeling

-DAX (basic measures)
+🟡 Basic DAX Measures

-Data Visualization & Storytelling
+🟢 Data Visualization

-Dashboard Design (Dark Theme)

-🎯 Learning Outcome
+🔵 Storytelling with Data

+🧪 What I Learned from the Upside Down

-This project helped me understand how data can be presented in a creative and story-driven way, even at a beginner level.
+This project helped me understand that:

-It focuses more on clarity, insights, and visual impact rather than complex modeling.
+Analytics is not only about numbers ➕➖

+Visuals + story = impact 💥

+Even as a learner, you can build portfolio-ready dashboards

+Like Eleven 🩸 — you don’t need to be perfect, you just need to trust your power and keep experimenting 🚀

 ✨ Inspiration

-Inspired by Stranger Things and the idea that
+Inspired by Stranger Things and the belief that

-learning analytics doesn’t have to be boring.
+Data can tell stories as powerful as any series. 🎥📊

+⭐ From Hawkins to GitHub
-⭐ If you like this project

-Feel free to ⭐ the repository or share feedback — it really helps beginners grow.
+If this project interests you, feel free to ⭐ the repository or share feedback.
+Every star motivates a learner to go further 🚀